COMMITMENT TO PRIVACY

 - a public authority or agent of a public authority if, in our reasonable judgment, it appears that there is imminent danger to life or property which could be avoided or minimized by the disclosure of the information;

 - a third party that is affiliated with or otherwise related to or part of our organizational group;

 - a third party with whom we are negotiating for the purpose of them taking over some or all of our service offerings and/or programs or other organizational activities; and

 - a third party where such disclosure is required or permitted by law.

-5.2 Only our employees, contractors, directors and volunteers with a business need to know, or whose duties or services reasonably so require, are granted access to personal information about our members, users, donors, sponsors, volunteers and other stakeholders.
+5.2 Only our employees, contractors, third party service providers, directors and volunteers with a business need to know, or whose duties or services reasonably so require, are granted access to personal information about our members, users, program participants, donors, sponsors, volunteers and other stakeholders.

-5.5 All donors and sponsors will be recognized for their donations, sponsorships or other gifts in accordance with our Donor/Sponsor Recognition Policy unless a particular donor/sponsor wishes to remain anonymous.
+5.4 All donors and sponsors of the Reh-Fit Centre or the Reh-Fit Foundation will be recognized for their donations, sponsorships or other gifts in accordance with our Donor/Sponsor Recognition Policy unless a particular donor/sponsor wishes to remain anonymous.

 Principle 6 - Accuracy of Personal Information

 Personal information will be as accurate, complete, and up-to-date as is necessary for the purposes for which it is to be used.